ifurusato/rp2040-i2c-slave/README.md

 The I2CSlave class works with any RP2040.
 There is also an I2CDriver class that wraps the core functionality, targeted for use with the Adafruit ItsyBitsy RP2040 with its NeoPixel as a status indicator.
 This leaves the test files as only a few lines long.
+An I2CPicoDriver is available for use with the Raspberry Pi Pico RP2040, blinking its LED as a status indicator.

 The implementation uses Python (CPython) on the Raspberry Pi and MicroPython on the RP2040.
 It communicates over I2C address `0x44`, though this is easily